maria20150403/API-Essentials-and-LLM-Assisted-Support/setup.md

 1. [doaj-article-sample.csv](https://github.com/LibraryCarpentry/lc-open-refine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file that will open in a new browser tab.
 Be sure to right click or control click in order to save the file (NOTE: In Safari, right click and select **download linked file**; in Chrome and Firefox, right click and select **save link as**).
 Make a note of the location (i.e the folder, your desktop) to which you save the file.

-2. [Sample Publication Data](https://github.com/JoshuaDull/APIs-for-Libraries/raw/gh-pages/data/File1.xlsx) should download the Excel file autmoatically to your default downloads location.
+2. [Sample Publication Data Excel](https://github.com/JoshuaDull/APIs-for-Libraries/raw/gh-pages/data/File1.xlsx) should download the Excel file autmoatically to your default downloads location.

+3. [Sample Publication Data CSV](https://github.com/JoshuaDull/APIs-for-Libraries/raw/gh-pages/data/items.csv).
+Same data as file above, but in csv format.
+To be used with the Shell exercises in part 08.

 [template]: {{ site.workshop_repo }}